How To Start a Successful Blog and Make Money In 2023

 4. Create your Bluehost account

-Next, you’ll get to a page where you have to fill out your details.
-Here you see what’s included in the package, and possible extra’s.
+Next, you’ll get to a page where you must fill out your details.
+Here you see what’s included in the package and possible extras.

-If you want to keep your hosting as cheap as possible, just untick the boxes with extra’s.
+To keep your hosting as cheap as possible, untick the boxes with extras.

 Which pricing plan should I select?

 Bluehost currently offers a 12, 24, or 36-month plan.
 The longer your plan, the lower the price.
 It depends on what you feel comfortable about, but I recommend going for at least 12 months.
 I’ll explain why:

 - You must give yourself at least a year to create a blog that makes money.
 Investing your money in a year of hosting creates a commitment that will keep you accountable.

 - The monthly price is much cheaper when you purchase at least a yearly plan.